 In the midst of cold and flu season, many people are troubled with lingering coughs.
 Are you barking like a seal?
 Is your cough keeping you awake at night?
 Luckily, there are a number of remedies that can be helpful.
 You might want to make onion syrup and try it out as cough medicine.
+One reader recently begged us to reprint the recipe.

 A meta-analysis of six randomized controlled trials found that honey worked better than placebo to alleviate coughs in kids (Cochrane Database of Systematic Reviews, April 10, 2018).
 Honey should never be given to babies less than a year old because it might contain botulinum toxin.
 However, an onion syrup sweetened with a little sugar should not be dangerous.
+You can find additional natural remedies in our eGuide to Colds, Coughs & the Flu.

 How Do You Make Onion Syrup?